Skip to content

 }

-• source for logs (L), eBPF network metrics (N), events (E), and RUM data
+• source Targets logs (L), eBPF network metrics (N), events (E), and RUM data

-• category for all general data classification, its value is the "name" column of the corresponding data classification (e.g. time series is metric, object is object, etc.).
-Taking logs as an example, we can do a separate triage rule for logs as follows:
+• category Targets all standard data categories, whose values correspond to the "name" column of each data category (e.g., time series is metric, objects are object).
+Taking logs as an example, we can create diversion rules specifically for logs as follows:

 {